Meet the Staff

 Executive Office

-Estella Gonzalez is the Interim Executive Director of the Department of Economic Equity and Opportunity.
+Estella Gonzalez is the Executive Director of the Department of Economic Equity and Opportunity.
 The department seeks to improve the quality of life of Harris County residents by attracting and growing businesses that result in jobs that pay a living wage and new entrepreneurship opportunities, removing barriers to contracting opportunities, stabilizing household and individual incomes, providing workforce training to residents, and supporting essential workers.

 Estella joined the Department of Economic Equity and Opportunity after fifteen years in the non-profit sector.
 Her passion for service and dedication to community development led her to a career in the public sector.
 Prior to joining the DEEO, she founded a small business development program for immigrant and micro-entrepreneurs and spearheaded social enterprise projects, including a commercial kitchen incubator and coworking space.
 Estella holds a B.A. from the University of Houston and an M.P.A from Penn State University.